 - Submit a completed application for admittance to Seneca Academy (and appropriate fees).
 Both currently enrolled students and students seeking enrollment are eligible to apply for financial aid.

-- A copy current Federal Tax Form 1040 and any appropriate schedules.
+- A copy of current Federal Tax Form 1040 and any appropriate schedules.

 - If appropriate, the Financial Statement for Parents Who Are Separated or Divorced or Have Never Been Married.